C3z-Tension/PatternAnalysis-2025/recognition/UNet_s4647918/README.md

 Checklist for this ReadMe

+Current project:

+"Segment the 2D OASIS brain data set with an Improved UNet with all labels having a minimumDice similarity coefficient of 0.9 on the test set. "

 6 Documentation (10 Marks)
  Once your algorithm has been implemented, you will need to provide sufficient comments in your code and documentation of your algorithm in a README.md file.